Eugene Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for Eugene residents — your tap water meets all federal safety standards.
+Good news for Eugene residents — your tap water meets all current EPA drinking water standards.
 At just 18.1 ppm (1.1 gpg), the water is pleasantly soft.
 Lead levels test well below the EPA action level.
 No violations have been recorded in the past 3 years.

 Safe to Drink